enso-org/enso-archive/doc/design/notes-on-enso-syntax-and-semantics.md

 This doesn't work in the face of types that can self-modify, meaning that there is no performant way to work with dynamics short of unsafe assumptions about them.

-## The Main Function
-The entry point for an Enso program is defined in a special top-level binding called `main` in the file `Main.enso`.
-However, we also provide for a scripting workflow in the form of `enso run`, which will look for a definition of `main` in the file it is provided.